-- 1. Allow communities to petition the Board of Commissioners for the establishment of a local planning area. - 2.
-Consider Impact on rural character in all development decisions-of roads and bridges, of schools and other public facilities; commercial and residential. - 3.
-Support communities in their efforts to preserve their rural, historical, and cultural heritage.
+- 1. Consider Impact on rural character in all development decisions-of roads and bridges, of schools and other public facilities; commercial and residential. - 2.
+Support communities in their efforts to preserve their rural, historical, and cultural heritage, where feasible.

 Education and Recreation